CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

           .
 We are going to remove the value and the onInput since we are not using them.

+          .
+Now, in our example, until now we hhave a parent component that

+      □ Now that we have our a component where the parent pass a reference to a child component and we are using that reference
+      Inside the input.
+But what is idea of the useImperativeHandle? how can we use it?

+        .
+The idea of this hook is that when we have a parent component, passing information to a child component.
+We can, inside the child, customize some behaviors in the reference.
+          - This is a hook that will only be used on very specific cases, and most of the times, it won't be the best solution for the problem we're willing to fix (that is said even on the documentation itself).

+        .
+For us to change the reference we're receiving as parameter, inside the component we will need to create an interval reference.
+This reference will be a function that will contain the updates we wan't to do on our reference.
+        Which means that we wan't to add functionalities in our reference, and these changes must be defined within a function.

+          - The function to be created will be called novasFuncionalidades and this function will return an object where we specify which actions we want to add to our reference. and on our functions, we need to use the internalReference we have just created and not the one received from the parent.

+          - The function `novasFuncionalidades` will simply return an object with two functions, `apagar`, that erase the content of this internal reference, and other one called `textoPadrao`, that simply changes the internalReference current value

+        .
+Now we are going to make this reference received to also have these funcionalities, and for this, we will make use of the `useImperativeHandle`.
+          - This hook receive three arguments: reference we received as param, the functionalities we want to apply to this reference.
+We also have as a third parameter, a list of dependencies.

+        .
+With this being made, we are able to alter our reference and make these functionalities we've defined inside the child component, is accessible through the parent component
+          - The last touch is to replace the ref we pass inside the input for the `referenciaInterna` instead of the one we have received as parameter

+        .
+So in summary, what we've done was:
+          - We received a reference as prop
+          - Created a second reference to be internal inside the component
+          - Created some functionalities we would like to expose to the parent component
+          - Used the hook `useImperativeHandle` to apply in the reference we received as parameter the functionalities we would like to expose

+        .
+This is a good strategy in case we have to implement different behaviors in some components.
+We could have multiple different inputs and through this hook, using this strategy, implement multiple inputs and each input could have an apagar function and a textoPadrao function that would do different things.
+          - So, multiple inputs with different internal behaviors, but that we had to use these behaviors in the parent component.

+      □ Using these new information inside the parent component

+        .
+Back to the formularioImperativeHandle component, inside the InputComReferencia, create two buttons, on named apagar and the other padrao.
+        .
+Now, we must define the functions to trigger when these buttons are clicked.
+First, insde the apagar function, we are going to execute what we have defined in the input component's `novasFuncionalidades`.
+          - To do this, we will use the referencia we are passing as prop to the child, e. g.
+              `function apagar() {inputRef.current.apagar() }`
+          - The same will be done to the padrao
+        .
+This mean that the behavior we defined in the child component can now be accessed through the parent

+        .
+Summary

+          - We are creating the referenciaInterna, inside the input, to access the input's DOM
+          - ref - is passed via forwardRef to the parent component
+          - We always have to change input's ref to use the internal reference to correctly point to the HTMLInputElement

   ● Controlled Inputs and Uncontrolled